 While it is a requirement that tourists have proof of yellow fever vaccination, it appears this is no longer standard practice and tourists are reporting that it is not being requested.

-One of the few countries that require a visa in advance, Brazil charges $140 to Americans, $65 to Canadians and $35 to Australians to enter the country.
+One of the few countries that require a visa in advance, Brazil charges fees to Americans, Canadians, and Australians to enter the country.
 Citizens from other countries, including the United Kingdom, do not need to pay for a tourist visa.

 Another country that initiated a reciprocity fee which has changed over the past few years.

-This one is a bit steep as Chile with charged $132 to Canadians, $131 to Americans and $61 for Australians.
+This one is a bit steep as Chile charged $132 to Canadians, $131 to Americans, and $61 for Australians.
 Much like Argentina, it was only being charged at the Arturo Merino Benitez International Airport in Santiago.
 Tourists coming over land or through other airports were not being charged.

 The tourist visa allows 90 days of any year and the visa is valid for the life of the passport.

-There are no fees for visas or reciprocity.
+There are no fees for visas or reciprocity in Colombia.
 Tourists may need to show proof of a ticket to exit the country.
 While it is a requirement, it does not appear to be standard practice and tourists are reporting that this is no longer being requested.

-There is a departure tax for leaving the country, $33 if a visitor has been in the country for less than one month and $66 if the visitor has been there longer.
+There is a departure tax for leaving the country if a visitor has been in the country for less than one month and a larger fee if the visitor has been there longer.
 Some airlines include this fee in the price of the ticket, it is best to confirm before purchase.

-Paraguay charges a standard fee of $65 to citizens of Australia, Canada, the United Kingdom and the United States.
+Paraguay charges a standard fee to citizens of Australia, Canada, the United Kingdom, and the United States.